csswizardry/csswizardry.github.com/_posts/2017-02-12-base64-encoding-and-performance.md

 ## Data Talks

 All of this article was written using things I already know.
-I didn’t run any tests of have any data: it’s just how browsers work™.
+I didn’t run any tests or have any data: it’s just how browsers work™.
 However, I decided to go ahead and run some tests to see just what kind of facts and figures we’re looking at.
 [Head over to Part 2 to read more](/2017/02/base64-encoding-and-performance-part-2/).